 Community.
 Connecting with others who suffer from Rheumatoid Arthritis and/or discussing the ailment with supportive friends and family members may help to mentally navigate the condition.

-What are the treatment options for those suffering from Rheumatoid Arthritis?
+What are the treatment options for patients with Rheumatoid Arthritis?

-Although there is presently no cure for it, there are many Rheumatoid Arthritis treatment options that can be used for relief, in addition to the self-care tips above.
+Although there is presently no cure for it, there are many treatment options that can offer patients with RA relief, in addition to the self-care tips above.

-Topical Treatments.
-Whether in the form of creams, gels or patches, options that are applied directly to the skin can be very soothing, reducing inflammation and pain.
+- Topical Treatments.
+Whether in the form of creams, gels or patches, topical treatments that are applied directly to the skin can be very soothing, reducing inflammation and pain.

-Supplements.
-Taking supplements like Omega-3 fish oil capsules and turmeric may ease morning stiffness and pain, but it’s important to discuss this option with a doctor to confirm there will be no interactions with any other medicines prescribed.
+- Supplements.
+Taking supplements like Omega-3 fish oil capsules and turmeric may ease morning stiffness and pain.
+It’s important to discuss this option with a doctor to confirm there will be no interactions with any other medicines prescribed.

-Surgery.
-Though the most invasive of the treatments, if mobility is limited or daily functions are prevented from the progression of RA, joint replacement surgery may be an option.
-The procedure consists of a surgeon replacing the damaged parts of a joint with plastic and or metal substitutions.
-Hips, knees, shoulders, elbows and other common areas of damage are all candidates for this type of surgery.
+- Surgery.
+If mobility is limited or daily functions are prevented from the progression of RA, joint replacement surgery may be recommended as an option.
+The procedure consists of a surgeon replacing the damaged parts of a joint with plastic and/or metal alternatives.
+Hips, knees, shoulders, elbows and other common joints are all candidates for this type of surgery.

 Where can I seek additional help?

-To learn more about RA and the treatments that would be most beneficial for you, talk to a healthcare provider who specializes in this condition.
-Western Washington Medical Group’s Rheumatologists are experienced in the diagnosis and treatment of rheumatologic diseases.
+To learn more about RA and the treatments that would be most beneficial for you, talk to a healthcare provider who specializes in this condition – a Rheumatologist.
+Western Washington Medical Group’s Rheumatologists are experienced in the diagnosis and treatment of inflammatory diseases.
 We have three locations to serve you, in Everett, Silver Lake, and Bothell.
 Contact us to request an appointment today.